yuqiii-wang/KnowledgeNotes/languages/cpp/ctor_dtor_gc/virtual_methods.md

 1. If object of that class is created then a virtual pointer (`VPTR`) is inserted as a data member of the class to point to `VTABLE` of that class.
 For each new object created, a new virtual pointer is inserted as a data member of that class.
 2. Irrespective of object is created or not, class contains as a member a static array of function pointers called `VTABLE`.
 Cells of this table store the address of each virtual function contained in that class.

+Given the virtual method materialization, there is a saying "Class member function invocation is determined at run time, not compile time", since the compiled code does not know what function to call in derived classes, but needs to look up the `VTABLE` to locate the member function.

 ## Pure virtual

 A virtual function that is required to be implemented by a derived class if the derived class is not abstract.
 The derived class must define the virtual function.